aleen42/PersonalWiki/Programming/JavaScript/Framework/react/mountain/mountain.md

 ## Mountain [Back](./../react.md)

-**Mountain** is a awesome designed components for acting as a footer.
+**Mountain** is an awesome designed components for acting as a footer.